Polish president vetoes controversial media law decried by U.S.

 The proposal, pushed by the country’s right-wing coalition, would have banned most foreign nationals outside the E.U. from owning Polish media outlets.
 Current foreign media owners would have been required to sell off their majority stakes.

-Polish leaders argued that this was intended to ensure Poland was free from Chinese and Russian influence, but detractors said it was designed to weaken news station TVN24 — a large independent outlet that is often critical of the Polish government and in which the U.S. company, Discovery, Inc, has a majority stake.
+Polish leaders argued that this was intended to ensure Poland was free from Chinese and Russian influence, but detractors said it was designed to weaken news station TVN24, a large independent outlet that is often critical of the Polish government and in which the U.S. company Discovery has a majority stake.

 “I share the opinion of most of my fellow countrymen, with whom I spoke, that we don’t need another disturbing or troubling issue, we do not need more disputes,” Polish President Andrzej Duda said in a video announcing the veto.